Peakboard/peakboard.github.io/content/_data_sources/Extension/en-MsGraphAPI.md

 In the accompanying [documentation]( https://learn.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0) you will also find many example queries that you can use.

-## Add a query in the Peakboard Designer.
+## Add a query in the Peakboard Designer

 As an example, let's call a usage report from Office 365.
 The report lists the aggregated Outlook activity per day for the entire organization.
 Reports like this are useful for giving system administrators insights into what's happening in their Office 365 tenant, for example.
 [Find related documentation here]( https://learn.microsoft.com/en-us/graph/api/reportroot-getemailactivityusercounts?view=graph-rest-1.0&tabs=http)